Skip to content

 Once you run the command above, it should output lines similar to these:

-Version 7.4.3 is available in the Ubuntu repository, but this doesn’t mean the absolute latest PHP version can be installed.
+PHP version 7.4.3 is available in the Ubuntu repository, but this fact does not guarantee that the absolute latest PHP version can be installed.
+Newer PHP versions often require specific system updates or manual compilation to install on Ubuntu 24.04.

-You can also find more information on the installed PHP version by running the commands below:
+More information on the installed PHP version can be found by running the commands below:

 🐧Bash / Shell